mmontalbo/grim_rust/README.md

 stay resident with their yield counts so we can flesh out their behaviours without forcing the scaffolding to finish immediately.

+The host also mirrors the legacy script inspection utilities (`next_script`, `identify_script`, `FunctionName`) and set/setup helpers (`MakeCurrentSet`, `MakeCurrentSetup`, `GetCurrentSetup`), plus UI/object glue such as `rebuildButtons`, `NewObjectState`, `SendObjectToFront`, and commentary toggles.
+With those in place Manny's Office completes `FINALIZEBOOT` before the head-control trackers spin, even though the current geometry data still feeds placeholder angles until we propagate the real positions out of `_objects`.

 ## Viewer Spike
 `grim_viewer` boots a wgpu surface on top of winit, consumes the JSON manifest emitted by `grim_engine`, and reads assets straight from their LAB offsets to